Mood Disorders in Teens

 Mood disorders can often be treated.
-Treatment may include one or more of the following:
+Treatment may include 1 or more of these:

 Medicines.
 These can be very helpful, especially when combined with talk therapy.

 Talk therapy (psychotherapy).
 This treatment helps teens change their distorted views of themselves and the environment around them.
-It also finds stressors in the teen’s environment and teaches him or her how to stay away from them.
-He or she will also learn how to work through hard relationships.
+It also finds stressors in the teen’s environment and teaches your teen how to stay away from them.
+They will also learn how to work through hard relationships.